 We have learned the identity of the alleged shooter and his motivations, such as they were.
 As per Bearing Arms policy, however, we will not share the killer’s name, however, we will note that it is a Hispanic surname, which suggests that this wasn’t a white guy this time around.

 The suspect in the deadly shooting at a Maryland newspaper building has been identified as 38-year-old [Name Redacted] of Laurel, Maryland, law enforcement sources tell CBS News.

-[The Suspect] is suspected of, and fatally shooting five people while injuring others.
+[The Suspect] is suspected of opening fire Thursday at the offices of Capital Gazette in Annapolis, Maryland, and fatally shooting five people while injuring others.
 He allegedly used a shotgun and was carrying smoke grenades or flash-bang grenades when he was apprehended, police said.“This was a targeted attack on the Capital Gazette,” Anne Arundel County acting police chief Bill Krampf said at a press conference Thursday evening.
 Krampf declined to name the suspect.
 “This person was prepared to shoot people.
 His intent was to cause harm.”[The alleged shooter] was taken into custody at the scene and refused to cooperate with authorities.
-He carried no identification and hadin an apparent effort to thwart identification by law enforcement, sources said.
+He carried no identification and had damaged his finger tips in an apparent effort to thwart identification by law enforcement, sources said.
 Authorities resorted to using facial recognition software and comparing his face to databases of passports and driver’s license photos.

 It seems that the alleged killer had a score to settle with the newspaper.
 It seems that he pled guilty in a case of criminal harassment.
 A few days later, the Capital Gazette ran a story about the harassment back in 2011.